Skip to content

 Footprints: barefoot impressions

 A barefoot impression is the imprint of the plantar surface of a bare foot, left in mud, blood, dust or on a hard surface.
-NTA splits the recall into two layers exactly the way the casework does: class characteristics that group people together, and individual characteristics that pull one person out of the group.
+Analysis follows two layers: class characteristics that group people together, and individual characteristics that identify one person within that group.

 Individual characteristics include scars, deformities, callus patterns, missing or hammer toes, plantar warts and the specific friction-ridge pattern of the sole.
 Like fingerprints, plantar friction ridges are persistent through life and unique, which is why barefoot print evidence is admissible in Indian courts under BSA 2023 Section 39 expert opinion.